CaramelFur/Picsur/README.md

 ## Faq

+### Is this project maintained?

+Yes it still is.
+If I were to stop maintaining it, I would archive the repository.

+However I do not have a lot of time on my hands, so updates are not always as frequent as I would like them to be.

 ### Why do my images dissapear of the public instance?

 The public instance is only a demo, and therefore only keeps images for 5 minutes.
 This is to prevent the server from running out of disk space, and to prevent people from using it to host questionable images.